 There are numerous ways you can transform your home to look and feel more industrial.
 However, the problem of comfort and warmth surrounding this design approach needs to be addressed to create a cozy living environment.
 Here is the ultimate decor guide to help you enrich your home with a warm industrial look.

 The era of white kitchen designs is slowly giving way to the more intimate, subdued look of darker hues complemented by raw materials around the room.
 The industrial design celebrates functionality, affordability, and contrasts that, ironically, work wonderfully in creating a unified space.

-Stone flooring coupled with wooden furniture, with metallic lighting draping from the ceiling and illuminating stainless steel appliances is the essential look of a warm industrial setting.
+Stone flooring coupled with wooden furniture, metallic lighting draping from the ceiling, and illuminating stainless steel appliances is the essential look of a warm industrial setting.
 For the walls, exposed dark red brick is an excellent idea, although darker paint hues such as green or mandarin will also work wonderfully with the rest of the decor.

 Deconstruct the traditional living room design

 The living room should make people feel positive, awake, welcome, and most importantly, inspired to lead interesting conversations.
 Thus it’s the perfect place to introduce striking decor elements and reverse the traditional look wherever you can.